MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ## Update solutions for cloud-based updates

-### Automatic Update / Microsoft Endpoint Manager
+### Automatic Update / Microsoft Intune

 Default configuration of the Microsoft 365 Apps.
 If not otherwise configured, devices will automatically check in with the Office CDN on a regular base and pull-down updates automatically.
-If the Microsoft 365 Apps were deployed using [Microsoft Endpoint Manager](https://learn.microsoft.com/mem/intune/apps/apps-add-office365), this is also the default configuration.
+If the Microsoft 365 Apps were deployed using [Intune](https://learn.microsoft.com/mem/intune/apps/apps-add-office365), this is also the default configuration.

 **Benefits**
 - No upfront configuration needed.
 Just works out of the box.
-- Rollback available for devices on Current Channel and Monthly Enterprise Channel through the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/Settings/Services/:/Settings/L1/SoftwareDownload).
+- Rollback available through the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/Settings/Services/:/Settings/L1/SoftwareDownload) for devices on Monthly Enterprise Channel.

 **Considerations**
 - Microsoft validates signals from builds released prior to broad deployment referred to as "Throttling".
 This throttling means not all clients will receive the update at the same time, but in a staggered manner.
 - By default, updates are not enforced.
 This can be mitigated by leveraging the **Update deadline** group policy setting for Office.
-- Features like rollback and skipping releases through the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/Settings/Services/:/Settings/L1/SoftwareDownload) only applies to unmanaged Microsoft 365 Apps installations.
+- Features like rollback and skipping releases through the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/Settings/Services/:/Settings/L1/SoftwareDownload) does not apply to Microsoft 365 Apps installations with custom update settings or which are managed by Intune, Configuration Manager, or Servicing Profiles.
 - Use [Security Update Status](https://config.office.com/officeSettings/currency) in the [Microsoft 365 Apps admin center](https://learn.microsoft.com/deployoffice/admincenter/overview) to monitor update adoption rate and compliance.

 ### Servicing profiles

-[Servicing profiles](https://learn.microsoft.com/deployoffice/admincenter/servicing-profile) is a cloud-based update management solution for devices on the Monthly Enterprise Channel.
+A [servicing profile](https://learn.microsoft.com/deployoffice/admincenter/servicing-profile) is a cloud-based update management solution for devices on Monthly Enterprise Channel.
 It is an end-to-end solution for managing updates for the Microsoft 365 Apps.
 It includes monitoring, reporting, enforcing, staggering, and rolling back devices.

 > [!NOTE]
-> Servicing profiles is Microsoft's recommended solutions for Microsoft 365 Apps on Monthly Enterprise Channel.
+> Using a servicing profile is Microsoft's recommended solutions for Microsoft 365 Apps on Monthly Enterprise Channel.

 **Benefits**
 - Update solution specifically built for the Microsoft 365 Apps.